-Its ironic that when the Horizon disaster occurred, four VIPs from BP and Transocean were on the rig to deliver a safety-related award.
+It’s ironic that when the Deepwater Horizon disaster occurred, four VIPs from BP and Transocean were on the rig to deliver a safety-related award.

-Why wasnt the Horizon able to weather the blowout of the well?
+Why wasn’t the Deepwater Horizon able to weather the blowout of the well?

 Just a few [four] months prior, Transocean had a very similar blowout [on the Sedco 711] in the North Sea.
 Everyone had gone to lifeboats, but in that case, the BOP mechanism closed.

 What role does economics play in terms of the willingness to shut down a rig to do maintenance or make repairs?

 The BOP is the most important piece of safety equipment.
 BOPs can be looked at with remote control vehicles, but in order to fully tear the valves down, look at the seals, and look at the hydraulics, it has to be up on deck.
 They only pull the BOP up on deck when they move between wells.
 And because the wells are so close together in the Gulf, it may only be on deck for a couple of days, and then it goes back down to the sea floor for between three and nine months.

 So they are willing to shut the rig down for small events, but to do a two-week inspection of something that is already working, that doesn’t tend to happen.